dbcook/servo-tuna/README.md

 The serialport prebuilds tree needs to be found in the directory from where the Node server runs.
 For a nextjs app, this is ./.next/server
 This is because of how node_modules/node-gyp-build/node-gyp-build.js resolves paths.
-However, .next/server gets completely wiped out everytime you do 'npm run dev'
+However, .next/server gets completely wiped out everytime you do 'npm run dev', so you can't implant the prebuilts beforehand.

-In addition, the serialport project looks rather moribund, with 130+ open issues and no recent commit activity by anything except renovate-bot.
+In addition, the serialport project looks quite moribund, with 130+ open issues and no recent commit activity by anything except renovate-bot.
+Some serious issues over a year old have no human responses.
+Basically it's dead unless you can tolerate low functionality and a lot of headaches.

 ## Other Resources